WICG/attribution-reporting-api/README.md

-Event-Level Attribution Measurement API Explainer
+Click Through Attribution Reporting API Explainer
 ============

 This document is an explainer for a potential new web platform feature